 The Wall Street counterpoint

 Not everyone is convinced.
-Bank of America recently cut its rating on the stock to underperform and slashed its price target from $16 to $10, a sharp vote of caution on a former market darling.
+Bank of America recently cut its rating to underperform and slashed its price target from $16 to $10, a sharp vote of caution on a former market darling.

 The scale of that cut is the message.
-A target near $10 sits well below where the shares had been trading, implying the bank sees meaningful downside rather than a small trim to expectations.
+A target near $10 sits well below where the shares had been trading, implying the bank sees real downside rather than a small trim.

 The reasons are specific.
 The bank pointed to the departure of chief financial officer Guilherme Lago and to rising strain in Brazilian consumer credit, warning that money set aside for bad loans could climb steeply this year.

 For a foreign reader, the takeaway is balance.
-The Mexico pledge is real and politically blessed, but the market is signaling that expansion and profitability may pull in different directions for a while.
+The Mexico pledge is real and politically blessed, but the market is signaling that growth and profit may pull in different directions for a while.

 Frequently Asked Questions